jah2488/elm-companies/README.md

 * [treefin](https://www.treefin.com) ([GitHub](https://github.com/treefin)) –
   treefin (Munich) is a German language mobile application that organizes your finances.
 Beyond our app, we work on many exciting projects of personal finance management.
-A great deal of the front-end is written in elm.
+A great deal of the front-end is written in Elm.

 #### Healthcare